 The Office of Education and Innovation focuses on managing and innovating existing and new programs.
 The office has primary responsibility for all education and educational innovation related matters including program design and delivery.
-The Senior Associate Dean of Education and Innovation (SADEI) provides oversight to the admissions, part-time programs, student experience, career services, and equity and inclusion functions.
+The SADEI provides oversight to the admissions, part-time programs, student experience, career services, and equity and inclusion functions.
 The office is an ex officio member of all program committees, the GCC, the academic standards committee, the academic integrity committee, and the professional standards committee.

-The SADEI works closely with the Senior Assistant Dean of Admission and Programs who supervises the heads of the Admissions and Programs Office, the Ainslie Office of Student Engagement, the Benet Career Management Center, and the Office of Equity and Inclusion at Simon.
-The SADEI also works closely with the faculty directors of each of the programs and the Director of Strategic Projects and Innovation (DSPI).
+The SADEI supervises the Assistant Deans of Students and Benet Career Center who oversees the Ainslie Office of Student Engagement and the Benet Career Management Center respectively.
+The SADEI also supervises the Assistant Dean of Strategic Partnerships who oversees the Office of Equity and Inclusion and Corporate Engagement at Simon.

+The SADEI also works closely with the faculty directors of each of the programs and supervises staff supporting strategic projects (SPS).
 They regularly collect data from students, staff, faculty, alumni, recruiters, and companies as input to the program improvement process.
 They meet with faculty to present data, assess and review the programs, and identify improvements to better serve constituents.

-Along with the Academic Operations function described below and under the SADEI's direction, the DSPI manages key aspects of program coordination and data collection.
+Along with the Academic Operations function described below and under the SADEI's direction, the SPS manages key aspects of program coordination and data collection.
 This includes for core course pre-term coordination of assignments, exams, and office hours, and post-term collection of assessment of learning outcomes for courses deemed as demonstration courses for the program goals.
-In addition, the DSPI helps to collect curriculum and instruction data as required for reporting such as Diversity, Equity, and Inclusion content.
+In addition, the SPS helps to collect curriculum and instruction data as required for reporting such as Diversity, Equity, and Inclusion content.